The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Introduction

 For this reason, in this work we adopt the { RAMSES-RTZ} code \citep{RTZ} to distill the physics from numerics of early galaxy formation. { RAMSES-RTZ} is unique among galaxy formation codes as it not only solves for gravity, hydrodynamics, radiation transfer, and primordial chemistry, but it can also follow the non-equilibrium chemistry of metals, fully coupled to the radiative transfer, which is the key component for predicting emission lines.
+The large chemical network drastically increases the number of emission lines that can be predicted in a non-equilibrium manner compared to previous generations of simulations \citep[e.g.][]{Lupi2020}.
 We develop a new, state-of-the-art galaxy formation model and systematically test how modifications to sub-grid parameters, feedback physics, and resolution, impact the stellar mass growth and the ISM of a single high-redshift dwarf galaxy.
 We demonstrate how the ISM, in particular observable emission line ratios, exhibit strong sensitivity to subtle changes in subgrid recipes and feedback, and thus represent a new means of constraining models of galaxy formation.